 Planning Advice from the Environment Agency

-The Environment Agency provides site-specific pre-application advice and would like to hear from you if your proposed development site is:
+The Environment Agency provides site-specific pre-application advice (The benefits of Environment Agency advice (PDF 441kb).) and would like to hear from you if your proposed development site is:

 - is in flood zones 2 or 3 (unless their Flood Risk Standing Advice applies)

 - contains or is close to a ‘Main River’

 - is on land affected by contamination

 - handles waste or hazardous substances (including fuels & oils).

 The Environment Agency will highlight any issues in a free written preliminary opinion.
 The preliminary opinion will highlight the site constraints within their remit; identify any related documents that you will need to submit at the planning application stage; and reference any further assessments, licences or consents that you will require from them.
 As a minimum they will require a site plan and a brief description of the proposed use.

 For sites within Hertsmere please send your enquiry to HNLSustainablePlaces@environment-agency.gov.uk